- FOR WOMEN

-Step 2: Figure out how long it takes you to perform your morning routine (we all have them) without being rushed or stressed.
-This will give you an accurate time of when you need to wake up, and the key phrase is ‘without being rushed or stressed’.
+Step 2: Figure out how long it takes you to perform your morning routine (we all have one) without being rushed or stressed.
+This will give you an accurate time of when you need to wake up.
+The key phrase is ‘without being rushed or stressed’.

 Step 3: Turn off all your electronic devices an hour before your bedtime.
-Because the blue light from your devices is messing with your brainwaves, and that’s not a good thing.
+Because the blue light from your devices messes with your brainwaves, and that’s not a good thing.

 For example, if you need to leave your house at 730AM and your morning routine takes two hours, then you need to set your alarm for 530AM.
 Need 8 hours of sleep to function best?
 Great, now your bedtime is 930PM.

 Simply turn off all your devices any 830PM and relax for an hour.
 Not sure what to do with that new hour you just gained?
-Read a book or make a to-do list of your priorities for the next day and watch how your productivity skyrockets.
+Read a book or make a to-do list of your priorities for the next day and watch your productivity skyrocket.